I am currently working on a research/book project on the Protestant Reformers and their marriages and families.

 Erasmus the Translator of Mysteries

 “I utterly dissent from those who are unwilling that the sacred Scriptures should be read by the unlearned translated into their tongue, as though Christ’s teaching was so obscure that it could hardly be understood even by a handful of theologians, or as though the strength of the Christian religion consisted in men’s ignorance of it.
-The counsels of kings are much better kept hidden, but Christ wished His mysteries to be published as openly as possible.” — Erasmus, quoted in The Modern Age, p.
+The counsels of kings are much better kept hidden, but Christ wished His mysteries to be published as openly as possible.”—The Modern Age, p.
 30

 Luther of Germany